uatuko/grpcxx/docs/api.md

 2. Constructs a server with `n` worker threads (in _addition_ to the I/O thread).
 If `n` is `0`, all requests will be processed in the I/O thread.

+> [!TIP]
-> 💡 Number of worker threads can impact throughput and should be tuned for your use-case (i.e. more
+> Number of worker threads can impact throughput and should be tuned for your use-case (i.e. more
 > workers will not always increase throughput).

 #### add